self-acceptance in retirement

 Finding your retirement self-identity might be your most important job in retirement.
 How do you show up?

 This is about your worthiness now that you are a retiree.
 What a horrible word.
 A retiree.
 Yuck.
-My human capital is better today than it has ever been at any stage before in my life!
-(Set some intentions for this important task)
+My human capital is better today than ever at any stage before in my life!

-In retirement, you expect that you will be asked to set “goals.”
+In retirement, you expect to be asked to set “goals.”
 Goals to do this or that, to be busy with doing.
 While goals are important for “doing,” they are less important than your self-identity for “being.”

 Some folks are “doing” their whole life, busy being busy.
-The safe default mode is to be busy, never stopping to consider what the hell you are doing while you are busy.
-Shut it I’m busy being a doctor.
+The safe default mode is to be busy, never stopping to consider what you are doing while you are busy.
+Shut it.
+I’m busy being a doctor.

 That is a form of numbing that might lead to a horrible letdown in retirement.
 We all know the guy who died when he retired.

 Don’t let retirement become an identity crisis.
 Once you retire, you lose the social support system that work provides.
 You are no longer sure who you are when you don’t know where to go in the morning or where to have lunch in the afternoon.
-And since you never get home you don’t know what to do then, either.
+And since you never get home, you don’t know what to do.

-Retirement threatens self-worth.
-Self-perception suffers the violent upheaval: decide if “I’m retired” is who you are, or how worthy are you.
+Retirement threatens self-worth, violently upending self-perception.
+Decide if “I’m retired” is who you are or how worthy you are.
 How do you self-identify?

 How Do You Self-Identify?